fuyi/tech-blog/index.md

 ---
 layout: home
 title: About me
-description: This is Yi FU's personal website, welcome theme : name : tudou
+description: This is Yi FU's technical website theme : name : tudou
 ---